lowagner/pynances/README.md

 + `income` - see "Income files" above.

++ `business` - a business income or category indicates reimbursements and expenses paid by your company.

 + `budget` - for a spending category, the monthly amount you think you will spend.

 + `budgetenough` - budget to pay as much as the spending category requires.

 + `from/FROM` - case insensitive.
 Immediately following a FROM you should include the account from which you are paying/transfering money.

++ `recurring/RECURRING` - case insensitive.
+First word on an payment/entry which indicates it should be repeated next month.

++ `expecting/EXPECTING` - case insensitive.
+First word following `# ` (a hash followed by a space) at the front of a line, to be repeated next month.

 + `paid/PAID` - case insensitive.
 Immediately following a PAID you should include the account from which you are paying money.